nikbearbrown/INFO-7375-Branding-and-AI/Module_2_The_Power_of_Brand_Storytelling/README.md

    - Use analytics tools to assess the success of the implemented story.
    - Provide recommendations for future story improvements.

-Would you like more detailed examples, additional exercises, or expanded case studies?
 ---

 ### **Course Takeaways**